 Built-in dishwashers save floor space by fitting permanently into cabinetry.
-Buit-in models have an independent water line, so they can be used at the same time as the sink.
-Most units are 24" models with multiple wash settings and are commonly used in households with full-sized kitchens.
+Buit-in models have an independent water line, so they are able to be used at the same time as the sink.
+Most units are 24" models with multiple wash settings and are commonly used in households with full sized kitchens.

 ENERGY STAR certified dishwashers use advanced technology to get your dishes clean while using less water and energy.

-- Trim your utility bills — Was your dishwasher made before 1994?
-If so, you're paying an extra $40 a year on your utility bills compared to what you would pay if you owned a new ENERGY STAR qualified model.
-Replace your old dishwasher with ENERGY STAR and save enough money to pay for dishwasher detergent all year.
+- Trim your utility bills — Do you have a dishwasher made before 1994?
+If so, you're paying an extra $40 a year on your utility bills compared to owning a new ENERGY STAR qualified model.
+Replace one of these old dishwashers with ENERGY STAR and save enough money to pay for dishwasher detergent all year.

 - Save loads of water — A dishwasher built before 1994 wastes more than 10 gallons of water per cycle.
 A new, ENERGY STAR qualified dishwasher will save, on average, 1,300 gallons of water over its lifetime.